Premium

 Javed AkhtarJaved Akhtar's view on secularism extended naturally from this ethos.

-It was a clumsy question designed to provoke, or perhaps to trap.
-An audience member asked Javed Akhtar, the poet and Bollywood lyricist, which language was older: Urdu or Sanskrit.
-The writer — who until then had been interceding with the organisers on the audience’s behalf, indulging questioner after questioner — looked on incredulously.
-“What kind of question have you asked me?” he responded, his voice a mix of bafflement and gentle admonishment.
+It was a clumsy question designed to provoke.
+An audience member at the Jaipur Literature Festival asked poet and lyricist Javed Akhtar, which of the two languages Urdu or Sanskrit was older.
+The writer — who until then had been cajoling the organisers to extend the session so as to indulge each and every questioner – looked on incredulously.
+“What kind of question have you asked me?” he asked.
 “Urdu is Sanskrit’s younger sister (chotti behen).
 Sanskrit is the world’s second-oldest living language.
 Urdu is not even a thousand years old.”

 Learning words as a game

-Earlier, asked about his mother, Javed Akhtar had begun with a soft deflection.
+Earlier, asked about his mother, Javed Akhtar tried to deflect the question.
 “At this age I should be speaking about my granddaughter,” he said, before yielding.
-He spoke of a loss that shaped him: his mother died the day after his eighth birthday.
+He spoke of a loss that shaped him as his mother had died the day after his eighth birthday.
 His clearest memories were of the five years preceding her death, a period he called “very formative.”

 This reverence for linguistic heritage informed his wider philosophy.
 Born into a family of progressive writers, including his uncle, the poet Majaz Lucknawi, Javed Akhtar dismissed the idea that such a legacy was intimidating.
 “You should appreciate people for their talent,” he stated.
 “Getting intimidated means you are comparing yourself.”